What Exactly Are Fermented Foods?

 Fermented foods should be a part of your daily diet, alongside real foods such as organic fruits and vegetables.
 Here are some of the best fermented foods out there.

 Kombucha is a fizzy, slightly sour, tangy, fermented drink that you can find at your local health food store, or even your grocery store.
-There are several companies out there who make Kombucha, some even include Chia Seeds for an added benefit, but Kombucha is surprisingly easy to make on your own.
-You can flavor the drink with pretty much anything, but the real benefit comes from the multitude of health promoting micro-organisms in the drink itself.
+There are several companies out there who make Kombucha, and some even include Chia Seeds for an added benefit.
+You can read more about the amazing health benefits of kombucha here.

 Similar to sauerkraut, kimchi is also made from cabbage, but with a few more ingredients added like carrots, radish, cucumber, and chili.
 It’s a spicier version of sauerkraut, and has been a staple in Korean’s diet for centuries.

 Think of kefir as a delicious liquid yogurt.
 Packed full of probiotics, kefir is an amazing remedy for digestive issues, or anyone who takes antibiotics for health purposes.
-Kefir is usually made from fermented dairy, but those who are lactose intolerant can get the same benefits from coconut milk, or nut milk kefir, and can even make your own at home.
+Kefir is usually made from fermented dairy, but those who are lactose intolerant can get the same benefits from coconut milk, or nut milk kefir.

 Miso is a past made from fermented soy beans and grains, and is packed with huge flavor.
 If you’ve ever had Miso soup, then you know what I’m talking about.
 It’s been used for its amazing chleating properties, and has even been found to be beneficial in protecting against certain types of cancers.